 Oriental rugs are made from sheep wool, cotton and silk.
 Most rugs have a pile of pure wool, while the more expensive rugs are entirely or partial made of silk.
 Sometimes they also use goat hair and camel wool in nomadic rugs.

-The sheep wool used in Persian rugs originated from the mountain areas and the Persian and Anatolian plateaus.
+The sheep wool used in Eastern rugs originated from the mountain areas and the Anatolian plateaus.

 For Oriental rugs produced in Nepal, Pakistan and India they also often use New Zealand wool.
 This wool is often named “Merino wool”.

 A good quality of wool has to be long, lustrous and with a high content of lanoline.
 Most desired is the wool from the spring cutting.
 An especially fine quality of wool comes from the sheep’s neck, and is called cork wool.